skadakar/taky-docker-installer/README.md

-# How to setup a taky server in a way that works with itak
+# How to setup a taky server in a way that works with itak.

 #### Disclaimer:
 ```